mehulagg/gitlab/doc/user/discussions/index.md

 1. Type your reply.
 1. Select **Comment** or **Add comment now** (depending on where in the UI you are replying).

-The comment is converted to a thread.
-This conversion is considered an edit to the original comment, so a note about when it was last edited appears underneath it.
+The top comment is converted to a thread.

 ## Create a thread without replying to a comment